-Extra credit: Extra credit assignments will be offered during the quarter but extra credit assignments should not be used in lieu of general homework assignments.
+Extra credit: Extra credit assignments will be offered during the quarter, but extra credit assignments should not be used in lieu of general homework assignments.

 Weekly Assignments: Canvas will include the weekly assignments, as well as important PDFs and assignment details.
-Your instructor will make available all the important PDFs to you through Canvas.
-When using Canvas, it is the student's responsibility to review and read carefully the material made available in the modules if submitted online.
+Your instructor will email you all the important PDFs so keep a lookout for these materials in your email.
+If using Canvas, it is the student's responsibility to review and read carefully the material made available in the modules if submitting online.

 Please always check due dates for assignments as well as assignment details.
 Assignments may be submitted by uploading the assigned material through the Canvas platform but, this is not required.
 Check your grade for every assignment and read the comments from your instructor.
 You may have missed something when you submitted your assignment.